CuriousCain/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Okay, back to ``process_input``:

 Next we make a new variable called ``input_movement_vector`` and assign it to an empty :ref:`Vector2 <class_Vector2>`.
-We will use this to make a virtual axis of sorts so map the player's input to movement.
+We will use this to make a virtual axis of sorts to map the player's input to movement.

 .. note:: This may seem overkill for just the keyboard, but this will make sense later when we add joypad input.